 Inclusion criteria:

-ON HOLD – Evaluation of a Fluorescent dye in Dogs with Hepatobiliary Disease Undergoing Gallbladder Removal Surgery
+ON HOLD FOR RECRUITMENT – Evaluation of a Fluorescent dye in Dogs with Hepatobiliary Disease Undergoing Gallbladder Removal Surgery

 This study aims to determine the clinical usefulness of a safe fluorescent dye (indocyanine green, ICG) in canine patients with hepatobiliary disease scheduled to undergo gall bladder removal surgery by assessing whether it improves visualization of the biliary tree during surgery.